taimurkhan911/dcm4chee-arc-5.24.2/README.md

 ### Step 3
 **Create database with name pacsdb**. and Import SQL file **pacsdb.sql** into it,You can find SQL file  **pacsdb.sql** file in **dcm4chee-arc-5.24.2-installation** directory.
+You may need to install jdbc driver mysql. you can find **mysql-installer-web-community-8.0.27.1.msi** in **dcm4chee-arc-5.24.2-installation**

 ### Step 4
 **Install Apache DS 2**.